-- (a) PuO_2 (input) - (i) Mass and geometry in accordance with the safety specification of PuO2 isotopic composition and moderation. - (ii) Presence of appropriate neutron absorbers. - (b) UO_2 (input)

-Mass and geometry in accordance with the safety specification of UO_2 isotopic composition and moderation.

-(c) MOX powder

-MOX powder is formed in the fuel fabrication process, and the associated criticality hazard shall be assessed in accordance with the isotopic specification and the PuO_2 content at each stage of the process.
+- (a) PuO_2 (input): - (i) Mass and geometry in accordance with the safety specification of PuO2 isotopic composition and moderation; - (ii) Presence of appropriate neutron absorbers. - (b) UO2 (input): mass and geometry in accordance with the safety specification of UO2 isotopic composition and moderation. - (c) MOX powder: MOX powder is formed in the fuel fabrication process, and the associated criticality hazard shall be assessed in accordance with the isotopic specification and the PuO2 content at each stage of the process.
 Mass, geometry and moderation shall be considered.

 II.6.
-For laboratories and, if necessary, for solid plutonium waste, the safe mass and geometry (for storage) of plutonium shall be assessed with the isotopic composition as determined in (a) or (c) above.
+For laboratories and, if necessary, for solid plutonium waste, the safe mass and geometry (for storage) of plutonium shall be assessed with the isotopic composition as determined in para.
+II.5(a) or para.
+II.5(c).